New Car Fuel Consumption & Emission Figures

 Air Quality

-Emissions of the main air pollutants are regulated by the EU Euro emissions standards, under the vehicle ‘type approval’ process.
+Emissions of the main air pollutants are regulated by the Euro emissions standards, under the vehicle ‘type approval’ process.
 The Euro emission standards have progressively reduced pollutant emissions.
 It is an offence under the Road Vehicles (Construction and Use) Regulations (Regulation 61a(3)) to use a vehicle which has been modified (tampered) in such a way that it no longer complies with the air pollutant emissions standards it was designed to meet.
 The potential penalties include a maximum fine of £1,000 for a car.
 The Euro 6 emission standard was introduced for most new registrations in September 2015.

 CO, NOx, and gaseous un-burnt HCs are not visible in the environment.
 Similarly, a modern car should emit no visible particulate matter (smoke/soot) unless the vehicle is defective for example burning excessive engine oil or having a faulty particulate filter.
 This could be an offence and could also result in the vehicle failing its MOT.
 Emission of air pollutants, are not solely dependent on fuel consumption.
 Other factors, such as driving style, driving conditions and ambient temperature also affect them.